akashm776/otco/README.md

 This stability summary only covers epochs 30–50; earlier mixed training was more volatile, including the epoch-29 Text → Image wobble.

-For mixed gated, the best checkpoint reaches 1.44%, but the epoch-50 checkpoint falls to 1.32%.
+For adaptive gated, the best checkpoint reaches 1.44%, but the epoch-50 checkpoint falls to 1.32%.
 This means checkpoint selection matters.
 The next analysis should compare epoch-to-epoch variance and best-vs-final behavior across the gated run once a clean parsed table is available.

 ---